OpenNews/srccon-lead/dinner.md

 ## How can I be part of a dinner?

-We will post a signup spreadsheet.
-All you'll need to do is find a dinner with an unfilled attendee slot and enter your name.
-You’ll be all set.
+Look at the [sign-up sheet](https://docs.google.com/spreadsheets/d/12wEqTZ8F3sekapDNK43nSzzKuWaESRs4x2hEWf0sk6A/edit#gid=0), find a dinner with an unfilled attendee slot, and enter your name.
+You’re set.

+## Can I help host a dinner?

+That'd be wonderful!
+We put together [a doc with some details about hosting a dinner](https://etherpad.opennews.org/p/SRCCONLEAD-dinnerhosting) (either as part of sponsorsing a dinner or just hosting).

 ## Can I go to a restaurant not on the list?